Epistemic Phase Transitions in Mathematical Proofs: Cognitive Model

-On this basis, we model mathematical belief-formation as the navigation of a network of claims where evidentiary support includes multiple, potentially bi-directional, pathways.
+To capture these non-deductive processes, we model mathematical belief-formation as the navigation of a network of claims where evidentiary support includes multiple, potentially bi-directional, pathways.
 Such networks are also the basic structures for coherence theories of belief formation in cognitive science~\cite{thagard1989explanatory,nont,jdm}.

-We emphasise that models of this form capture the fallible, real-world process of reasoning, not the parallel normative process; the same network coherence perspective can model both (objectively) true and false beliefs; see, \emph{e.g.}, Ref.~\cite{rosenberg2006multiple}.
+Here, each node of a proof network corresponds to a claim made as part of the proof.
+A claim might be ``$2n+1$ is odd'', for example, or ``the sum of angles in a triangle is always $180^\circ$''.
+In our machine proofs, the claims are more complicated formulae, expressed in in a type-theoretic logic.
+In neither case do we need to assert the existence of a privileged ``atomic scale''; in the machine-aided case, for example, a claim might be treated as a unit even if it could be expanded into more basic components, while human mathematical practice is to break proofs up into (for example) lemmas and subtheorems on the basis of pragmatic need.

+Links between nodes are directional.
+Any particular claim is either an axiom, or depends upon other claims to establish its truth.
+Meanwhile, claims can be used, within the proof, to establish the truth of further claims.
+(For a concrete example, the reader might find it helpful to refer ahead to Fig.~\ref{graphs}.)
+This direction of inference we refer to as the ``deductive'' pathway.
+We also consider the possibility of inference in the other, abductive direction.

+Abduction is never to be found in the proof itself.
+The proof itself is always a deductive argument that proceeds in a single direction, from axiom to consequent.
+Our model concerns the reception of that deductive argument by a reasoner.
+It is possible to use abductive methods to evaluate a deductive argument; knowingly increasing confidence in a deductive argument on partially abductive grounds is completely consistent with also believing that the argument itself establishes the truth deductively.
+We return to these issues in the discussion.